 3. Similar Style of Home

 Your list should be getting smaller and smaller as you start to narrow it down.
-If you look closely at each property, you will notice that there are different style of homes.
+If you look closely at each property, you will notice that there are different styles of homes.
 If you are wanting to find the true market value of your home, it's important that you only compare to similar style homes.
-Cost of construction on 2,000 square foot home can be different from a traditional 2-story home compared to a ranch style home.
+Cost of construction on a 2,000 square foot home can be different from a traditional 2-story home compared to a ranch style home.